vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 Meaningful Use Stage 3 certification3 (the latest version as of 2015) requires that an EHR shall be capable viewing, downloading, or transmitting a specially-formatted continuity of care document (CCD) from another EHR within four days of service for at least 50% of transitions of care4.
 The information content of the CCDs, however, is inconsistent between implementations leading to unpredictable data quality 5, rendering the data non-computable.

 Thus, Meaningful Use standards support exchange of only a fraction of the information in the EHR (specific documents) only a fraction of the time (50% of transitions), and this is not computable (view-only), nor is it real-time  (up to four days latency).
 By these criteria, the VA and DOD are already exceeding the 'Meaningful Use' standard by virtue of using of the Joint Legacy Viewer (JLV).
-Neverthless, the data remains non-computable.
+Neverthless, in all cases, the data remains non-computable.

 ### Metadata Enables Computable Data